davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/geode-api-ext.md

-Another useful API hidden by {pivotal-gemfire-name} is the membership events and listener interface.
-This API is especially useful on the server side when your Spring Boot application serves as a peer member of an {pivotal-gemfire-name} distributed system.
+Another useful API hidden by VMware GemFire is the membership events and listener interface.
+This API is especially useful on the server side when your Spring Boot application serves as a peer member of an VMware GemFire distributed system.